Armageddon Holocaust: Band concept

-The second album continued in this vein, with Jeff Arwadi saying that the lyrics in Radioactive Zone 245 "are mostly about the destruction of Earth, both in smaller or larger scales; the process that mankind has made throughout history, and in the future we ourselves who will reap all that we sow.
+The second album continued in this vein.
+Arwadi saaid that the lyrics in Radioactive Zone 245 "are mostly about the destruction of Earth, both in smaller or larger scales; the process that mankind has made throughout history, and in the future we ourselves who will reap all that we sow.
 It’s very dark and seems like it may be too pessimistic, but the message is clearly positive.
 You cannot go away and forget what we’ve done to this Earth."
-According to Dark Thriller, the "245" in the title for the second album was based on the serial code X5-452 of the character Max Guevara in the TV series Dark Angel.
+According to Dark Thriller, the "245" in the title was based on the serial code X5-452 of character Max Guevara in the TV series Dark Angel.
 "Radioactive Zone" was chosen because it was what came to mind when Dark Thriller heard the final mix.

 Musical style

 Stylistically, the band has been described as playing a very raw, primitive style of black metal.
 Its first release, Into Total Destruction, was described as being extreme black metal similar to Horde or early Kekal, and received mixed reviews from critics.
 The production quality was severely criticized by HM Magazine journalist Matt Morrow, as well as the programmed drumming, which Morrow considered inferior to Kekal's much better drum machine programming.
 The poor and inconsistent production was one of the main reasons for the album's re-release, which was digitally re-mastered in 24-bit format.
 Jeff commented on this when talking with HM Magazine, stating "I think this album needed to be re-mastered, because we recorded it under a very poor condition.
 We had no monitor speakers, just used a cheap headphone for me to master it.
 But now I have better equipment to improve the sound of the album."
 The second album, Radioactive Zone 245, branched out from the extreme style of the first.
 Matt Morrow described it as a mix of "older metal like Bathory, Celtic Frost, and Venom along with a touch of Kekal", saying "[t]his band mixes so many influences on this record that it almost sounds like a different band every song.
 The strange thing is, it maintains a cohesive feel throughout."
 Morrow also noted the dark, raw sound of the album and its influence from early thrash.
 The vocals were described as harsh and ranging from "black to death to somewhat clean, to somewhat retarded."

 When asked about their musical influences, Doctor Dark has cited Celtic Frost, Hellhammer, Bathory, Discharge, Venom, Kreator, Destruction, Sodom, Unseen Terror, Motörhead, Exodus, Darkthrone, Burzum, and Bulldozer.
 Dark Thriller cited his influences as early thrash and death metal bands, and "a few black metal bands like Darkthrone and Horde."